-For a commercial investment property, the Cap Rate formula is the net operating income (NOI) divided by the purchase price or the property value.
+For a commercial investment property, the cap rate is calculated by the net operating income (NOI) divided by the purchase price or the property value.
 The cap rate formula is written below:

 To understand why the numbers in a cap rate calculation are used, and how they are derived, it can make sense to break them into their individual components.

-Net Operating Income (NOI) is calculated as the property’s annual gross income, less its operating expenses and the purchase price is the amount specified in the sales contract.
-If this value isn’t available, it could be substituted with an estimate of the property’s current market value or the valuation specified in an appraisal.
+Net operating income is calculated as the property’s annual gross income less its operating expenses, and the purchase price is the amount specified in the sales contract.
+If the purchase price value isn’t available, it could be substituted with an estimate of the property’s current market value or the valuation specified in an appraisal.

-Why is a Good Cap Rate So Important in Commercial Real Estate?
+Why is a Good Cap Rate Important in Commercial Real Estate?

 To illustrate this point, assume that an investor was considering the purchase of the following two properties: